-Corporate Electric is an authorised distributor for siemens fire alarm systems.
+Corporate Electric is an authorised distributor for Siemens fire alarm systems.

-- Fire alarm system design.
+- Fire alarm system design and CAD system design.

 - Factory trained fire alarm technicians.

 - Fire alarm system tests and inspections.